 In connection with the May 2012 offering, we entered into a registration rights agreement, dated as of May 18, 2012 with the investors in the May 2012 offering.
-Pursuant to such agreement, we agreed with such investors to provide certain rights to register under the Securities Act of 1933, as amended, the shares of our common stock issuable upon any conversion of the approximately \$953,333 of our convertible promissory notes that investors acquired in the May 2012 offering, which we refer to as the May 2012 Notes, and the exercise of the May 2012 Warrants, and agreed to file a registration statement within thirty business days of the closing of the May 2012 offering to register the offering of the shares of our common stock issuable upon conversion of the May 2012 Notes and the exercise of the May 2012 Warrants.
+Pursuant to such agreement, we agreed with such investors to provide certain rights to register under the Securities Act of 1933, as amended, the shares of our common stock issuable upon any conversion of the May 2012 Notes and the exercise of the May 2012 Warrants, and agreed to file a registration statement within thirty business days of the closing of the May 2012 offering to register the offering of the shares of our common stock issuable upon conversion of the May 2012 Notes and the exercise of the May 2012 Warrants.
+For a further description of the registration rights we granted in our May 2012 offering, see "Description of May 2012 Offering - Registration Rights Agreement" on page 67 below.